edgevana/firedancer-validator/README.md

   import_playbook: ./playbooks/disk-setup.yml
 ```

 Repeat this process for any other tasks you wish to customize.
+Please note that disk partitioning is specific to our hardware configuration; review and edit as necessary to suit your environment.

 ## Support
-For assistance or to report issues with the playbook, please reach out to the support team or visit the [issue tracker](#).
+For assistance or to report issues with the playbook, please reach out to the support team or open an issue.